cheminfo/nmrium-docs/docs/15_quickstart/15-quickstart.md

 -   Save data
 -   Copy image to Clipboard

 Click on **Save data** to save the assigned spectrum with all stored information and to be able to edit it later.
-An nmrium file is created and offered for download.
+An .nmrium file is created and offered for download.

 :::info

-An nmrium file is a compressed text file containing all information of the (partially) assigned stored spectra.
-Depending on the number of spectra contained, saving can take longer, as can opening an nmrium file again.
+An .nmrium file is a compressed text file containing all information of the (partially) assigned stored spectra.
+Depending on the number of spectra contained, saving can take longer, as can opening an .nmrium file again.

 :::